hazelcast/hazelcast/hazelcast-documentation/src/WebSessionReplication.md

 **Important note about `deferred-write=false` setting**:

-If `deferred-write` is **false**, you will not have a local attribute cache as mentioned above.
-In this case, any update (i.e. `setAttribute`) on the session will directly be available in the cluster.
+If `deferred-write` is **false**, any update (i.e. `setAttribute`) on the session will directly be available in the cluster.
 One exception to this behavior is the changes to the session attribute objects.
 To update an attribute cluster-wide, `setAttribute` must be called after changes are made to the attribute object.

 The following example explains how to update an attribute in the case of `deferred-write=false` setting: